Code-Institute-Submissions/dev-timm-space-ride/README.md

 - we want to increase the stickiness of our product so that we ensure the retention of our customers base.

 ### MVP
-For the first MVP it was important to have an easy to navigate website which efficiently conveys key information.
+For the first MVP version it was important to have an easy to navigate website which efficiently conveys key information.
+Moreover, the travel registration process is in the form of an application instead of booking the flight immediately to ensure the safety of all passengers.
+For all of those that aren't ready to book a flight with SPACE R1DE there is a newsletter subscription option which helps both website visitors and the company to stay in touch.

 ## Design Decisions